-Who are the al-Jazeera journalists on trial in Egypt?
+Who are the al-Jazeera journalists tried in Egypt?

-Mr Mohamed received an additional three-year prison sentence on a separate charge involving possession of weapons.
+Mr Mohamed had received an additional three-year prison sentence on a separate charge involving possession of weapons.

 Australian journalist Peter Greste, 48, worked for a number of news organisations including Reuters and the BBC before joining al-Jazeera's English news channel.

 An experienced correspondent, Mr Greste started out reporting on Bosnia and South Africa, then moved on to cover Afghanistan, Mexico, and the Middle East.

 He was the BBC's Kabul correspondent in 1995, where he watched the Taliban emerge, and he returned after the US-led invasion in 2001.

 Since 2009 he has been based in Nairobi, Kenya, from where he has covered the Horn of Africa with a particular focus on Somalia.
 His documentary, Somalia: Land of Anarchy, won a Peabody Award in 2011.